OpenAtom-Linyaps/linyaps/docs/pages/en/guide/debug/faq.md

 18. Can the input method of uab offline package format not be used under Debian and Ubuntu?

-    It is recommended to install the `fictx` input method to experience it.
+    It is recommended to install the `fcitx` input method to experience it.

 19. How can I know which packages are installed in a container environment?